jmoro0408/jmoro0408.github.io/_projects/2023-01-25-playlist_recommender.md

 ## Data Gathering

-I used [Spotipy](https://spotipy.readthedocs.io/en/master/) to build two seperate dataframes.
+I used [Spotipy](https://spotipy.readthedocs.io/en/master/) to build two separate dataframes.
 The first consists of all tracks from each playlist I have created, along with [audio features](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features) such as loudness, danceability, energy, and duration, along with the playlist and artist titles.

 This "playlist_df" had 2417 songs in total, with 2055 unique songs.